Why are my cat's eyes watering: causes, signs and care

 Cat with foreign body in its eye

-If the cat leads a completely normal life and has healthy eyes, that is, they are not red or appear to have an infection, it is most likely that just have something insidesuch as a hair, a small splinter, a speck of dust, or a grain of sand.
-The eye reacts by producing more tears to get rid of this object, just as our eyes produce more secretions when, for example, an eyelash falls in.
+If the cat is living a completely normal life and its eyes are healthy—that is, they aren't red or show signs of infection—it's most likely just that it has something in them , like a hair, a small splinter, a speck of dust, or a grain of sand.
+The eye reacts by producing more tears to get rid of this object, just as our eyes produce more secretions when, for example, an eyelash falls in them.

-In these cases, tears are usually clear and not abundantAlthough at first the eye may appear slightly closed due to discomfort, the cat may blink more than usual or occasionally rub its eye with its paw, but without other general symptoms.
+In these cases, the tears are usually clear and scant , although initially the eye may appear slightly closed due to discomfort.
+The cat may blink more than usual or occasionally rub its eye with its paw, but without other general symptoms.

-In these cases there's nothing to do Besides observing, in a matter of minutes to a few hours the animal will have managed to get rid of that discomfort thanks to blinking and its own tearing.
-As support, one can Gently clean the outer area of the eye with a gauze soaked in physiological saline solution, always from the inside out and using a different gauze for each eye.
+In these cases, there's nothing to do but observe.
+Within minutes to a few hours, the animal will have relieved the discomfort through blinking and natural tearing.
+As an additional measure, you can gently clean the outer area of the eye with a gauze pad soaked in saline solution, always wiping from the inside out and using a separate gauze pad for each eye.

-Even so, if the problem persists for more than a day, the eye becomes red, the cat keeps its eye closed, or colored discharge appears, it will be necessary to take it to the vet to rule out other causes. corneal ulcer, internal injury, or secondary infection.
+Even so, if we see that the problem persists for more than a day, the eye becomes red, the cat keeps its eye closed, or colored discharge appears, we will have to take it to the vet to rule out corneal ulcer, internal injury, or secondary infection.

 Other eye problems that can cause tearing

 In addition to the causes mentioned above, there are other disorders that can cause your cat's eyes to water continuously.
-Recognizing some of the signs will help you to go to the vet in time and avoid complications.
+Recognizing some of the signs will help you get to the vet in time and avoid complications.

 • Conjunctivitis: Inflammation of the conjunctiva causes redness, swelling of the eyelids, tearing, and discharge.
 It can be caused by a virus, bacteria, allergy, or irritation.